 What are the publication requirements of our residents?

 The resident has one required writing project for the year, which entails developing a manuscript documenting the results of his / her residency research / QI project.
 The final manuscript must be of publication quality by the end of the residency year in order to successfully complete the residency program.
 In addition, to help facilitate development of professional writing skills, the resident will work with his / her preceptors as a peer-reviewer for 1 – 2 professional manuscripts as opportunities arise.
 Lastly, the resident may elect to complete a longitudinal Professional Writing learning experience, during which the resident will develop a case report, case series, review article, book chapter, or other manuscript format as agreed upon by the RPD.

 How is the resident evaluated?

 The PGY2 Critical Care pharmacy residency program at MD Anderson is not based upon a set number of "hours" in each experience area.
 Rather, it is based upon behavioral plus competency-based goals and objectives.
-During each learning experience, preceptor faculty will provide the resident with weekly informal feedback as well as a formal summative evaluation upon rotation completion according to pre-assigned goals and objectives.
+During each learning experience, preceptor faculty will provide the resident with as needed informal feedback as well as a formal summative evaluation upon rotation completion according to pre-assigned goals and objectives.
 Longitudinal learning experiences are evaluated upon conclusion of the first, second, and fourth residency quarters.
 Non-patient care activities are directly evaluated at the time of performance (i.e., presentations).
 Additionally, the resident will evaluate his / her preceptor and the learning experience upon completion of each individual experience.
 All learning experience evaluations are documented and maintained in PharmAcademic.
 Upon completion of the residency program, the resident will be asked to evaluate the residency program overall (i.e., strengths, weaknesses) as well as provide suggestions for improvement.